apac-ml-tfc/textract-demo/4.web-gui/README.md

 * AWSIoTConfigAccess
 * AmazonCognitoPowerUser

+In IAM, search for <b>amplify-smartocr</b> and select the role that ends with <b>authRole</b>.
+This role was created by Amplify and assumed by authenticated users.
+Attach the following policies:
+* AWSIoTConfigAccess
+* AWSIotDataAccess

 Go to [Cognito User Pool](https://console.aws.amazon.com/cognito/users) and choose <b>Triggers</b> from the left navigation pane.
 In the <b>Post authentication panel</b>, select the Lambda function created previously:
 ```
 smartocr-post-authentication
 ```

 ### S3 image upload trigger
 Complete setup in [2.ocr-post-processing](https://github.com/apac-ml-tfc/textract-demo/tree/master/2.ocr-post-processing) and note Lambda function name.